Quinton Simon: What we know about desperate search for missing toddler in Georgia

 Quinton was last seen at about 6am that day at an address in the 500 block of Buckhalter Road, and was reported missing at approximately 9.40am by his mother, Lelani Simon.

-The child’s 22-year-old mother told police her son was playing in a playpen when he was last seen, although earlier reports suggested Quinton had wandered off, according to CNN.
+The child’s 22-year-old mother told police her son was playing in a playpen when he was last seen, although earlier reports suggested Quinton had wandered off, CNN reported.

+Diana McCarta, his babysitter, said in an interview with WSAV that she had been due to look after Quinton that day but at 5.30am, about half an hour before he was last seen, was told she was not needed.

+Ms MsCarta said she received a message from Quinton’s mother later that morning asking if she knew where the boy was, and “immediately” went to the family’s home to help search for Quinton before his mother eventually phoned police.

 He was wearing a light blue Sesame Street shirt and black pants.